TESSLER LITERARY AGENCY LLC

 Michelle Tessler has worked in the publishing industry for over twenty years.
 Before launching her boutique agency in 2004, Michelle worked at the William Morris Agency and the prestigious literary agency Carlisle & Company (now Inkwell Management).
 She also spent seven years working in content and business development in the Internet industry, beginning in 1994 when she was hired by best-selling author James Gleick to help launch The Pipeline.
 In light of the digital opportunities that are transforming publishing, Michelle's experience in the Internet world is of great benefit to her authors, both as they navigate ebook opportunities, and as they look for creative and effective ways to market their books to niche communities that can be targeted online.

-Laurie Chittenden (affiliate agent) began her career in book publishing as a bookseller at Rizzoli books while completing her degrees in English and history from The College of William & Mary in Virginia.
-She came to New York in 1993 to work for the newly formed publishing company, Hyperion, a division of The Walt Disney Company.
-After a year there, she moved to Simon & Schuster where she turned a self-published novel into a number one New York Times bestseller that launched the Christmas book category.
-As an Executive Editor inside major trade publishers including St. Martin's Press, HarperCollins, Penguin Random House, and Simon & Schuster, she worked with award-winning and bestselling authors including: Marisa de los Santos, Bryn Greenwood, Michelle Gable, Brunonia Barry, Jennifer Chiaverini, Richard Paul Evans, Viola Shipman, Diane Johnson, Lee Martin, Lori Gottlieb, Rachel Howard and Mark Woods.
-Laurie utilizes her extensive in-house knowledge and expertise on publishing trends and marketing to strategically position and help authors navigate the often times opaque world of book publishing whether that be in print, digital or audio.
+Laurie Chittenden (affiliate agent) began her career in book publishing as a bookseller at Rizzoli Books while completing her degrees in English and History from The College of William & Mary in Virginia.
+She came to New York in 1993 to work for the newly-formed publishing company, Hyperion, a division of The Walt Disney Company.
+After a year there, she moved to Simon & Schuster, where she turned a self-published novel into a number one New York Times' bestseller that launched the Christmas book category.
+As an Executive Editor inside major trade publishers including St. Martin's Press, HarperCollins, Penguin Random House, and Simon & Schuster, she worked with award-winning and bestselling authors including: Marisa de los Santos, Bryn Greenwood, Michelle Gable, Brunonia Barry, Jennifer Chiaverini, Richard Paul Evans, Viola Shipman, Diane Johnson, Lee Martin, Lori Gottlieb, Rachel Howard, and Mark Woods.
+Laurie utilizes her extensive in-house knowledge and expertise of publishing trends to strategically position and help authors navigate the often opaque world of book publishing.

 Laurie is a member of Women's Media Group and former adjunct professor specializing in manuscript editing at NYU.
 She specializes in women's fiction (including literary, book club, historical, contemporary, commercial and young adult) and non-fiction (including memoir, narrative, popular history and adventure).